mongodb/docs/mongodb/source/reference/javascript.rst

                          and ``false`` disables the balancer.

    Enables or disables the :term:`balancer`.
-Use :js:func:`sh.getBalancerState()` to check the current state of the balancer.
+Use :js:func:`sh.getBalancerState()` to determine if the balancer is currently enabled or disabled and :js:func:`sh.isBalancerRunning()` to check its current state.

 .. js:function:: sh.getBalancerState()

+   :returns: boolean.

-   Returns true if the :term:`balancer` is enabled and false if the balancer is disabled.
-This does not reflect the current state of balancing operations: use :js:func:`sh.isBalancerRunning()` to check current state.
+   ``sh.getBalancerState()`` returns true if the :term:`balancer` is enabled and false if the balancer is disabled.
+This does not reflect the current state of balancing operations: use :js:func:`sh.isBalancerRunning()` to check the balancer's current state.

 .. js:function:: sh.isBalancerRunning()

+   :returns: boolean.

    Returns true if the :term:`balancer` process is currently running and migrating chunks and false if the balancer process is not